Ch 17.4 Structural Patterns (Decorator, Adapter, Proxy)

 private final String flavor;

-SyrupDecorator(Coffee c, String flavor) { super(c); this.flavor = flavor; }
+SyrupDecorator(Coffee coffee, String flavor) {

 @Override public String getDescription() { return coffee.getDescription() + " + " + flavor + " Syrup"; }